 Recommended: Legal Methods Lab

 Constitutions, such as the U.S. Constitution or the Dutch Grondwet, are the highest laws within their respective countries.
 They establish the form of government, core institutions, and enshrine fundamental rights—in short, they constitute the polity in its essential characteristics.
-The idea of constitutionalism comes into play where they successfully create a separation of powers, ensure democratic legitimacy, and foster of rule of law culture.
-A thorough knowledge of constitutions and constitutionalism is thus key for working within any legal system.
-Increasing internationalization, globalization, and in some parts of the world, regionalization, have also left their mark on constitutions and the idea of constitutionalism, and the way we understand and use constitutional texts.
+The idea of constitutionalism comes into play where constitutions successfully create a separation of powers, ensure democratic legitimacy, and foster a rule of law culture.
+A thorough knowledge of constitutions and constitutionalism is key for working within any legal system.
+Increasing internationalization, globalization, and in some parts of the world, regionalization, have also left their mark on constitutions and the idea of constitutionalism, and on the way we understand and use constitutional texts.
 This includes, fundamentally, the question whether states are the only entities capable of having constitutions.

 After successful completion of the course, students are able to:

-Describe the origins of constitutional government, its essential elements and different forms;
+describe the origins of constitutional government, its essential elements and different forms;

-Explain central concepts, themes and theories within the field of constitutional law, including theories of “constitutionalism” and the role and functions of constitutional courts;
+explain central concepts, themes and theories within the field of constitutional law, including theories of “constitutionalism” and the role and functions of constitutional courts;

-Compare and classify different constitutions according to their content, legal tradition and other core characteristics;
+compare and classify different constitutions according to their content, legal tradition, and other core characteristics;

-Interpret constitutional texts and use them to make “constitutional” arguments;
+interpret constitutional texts and use them to make “constitutional arguments”;

 Once available, timetables will be published here.